webgence/webgence/README.md

 Why are you even on my github?

 <br>
-World peace can be achieved if you all properly COMMUNICATE properly.
+World peace can be achieved if you all properly COMMUNICATE.